Australian Formula 3: Australian Formula 3 Championship

-The Australian Formula 3 Championship was renamed the Australian Formula 3 Premier Series by Formula 3 Management Pty Ltd from 2016-2018, returning to Australian Formula 3 Championship from 2019.
+The Australian Formula 3 Championship was renamed the Australian Formula 3 Premier Series by Formula 3 Management Pty Ltd from 2016 to 2018, returning to Australian Formula 3 Championship from 2019.

+Australian Formula Open Championship

+Australian Formula 3 Premier Series was renamed the Australian Formula Open Championship to get in line with the Euroformula Open Championship running not just Formula 3 cars, but other classes.